 11. DIRECTS the Standing Committee, at its 66th meeting, to re-establish a Ramsar Youth Working Group to continue the work of mainstreaming youth engagement in the Convention, with a mandate to:

-a. develop recommendations for embedding youth engagement in the Convention for the long-term and produce a draft resolution to the Standing Committee with the recommendations;
+a. develop recommendations for embedding youth engagement in the Convention for the long-term and produce a draft resolution, with the intention to be submitted to COP16, to the Standing Committee with the recommendations;

 b. endorse best practices for youth engagement;